 Want to know more about how young children explore, create and think?
 The Florida Early Learning and Developmental Standards comprehensive guide contains age-appropriate information and reflections, creating a common framework and language on child development from birth to five years of age.
 Parents can use the Standards as a guide for tracking their child’s development based on their age.
-The revision process for the Standards began in the Fall of 2016, with expected implementation of the newly revised Standards to be in the Fall of 2018.

 The Standards include the following Five Developmental Domains:

 ELCPBC's Developmental Screening department administers the age-appropriate developmental screenings for each child through our contracted child care providers on a semi-annual basis.
 Providers are then responsible for communicating to parents/guardians in writing, the results of each screening conducted.
 We believe that by identifying any developmental delays early on... parents and child care providers can work together to track a child’s progress and ensure any additional services are provided if necessary.
-For additional details about the Developmental Screening Process, please review the ELCPBC Developmental Screening Manual here.

 The School Readiness program requires that all children receiving School Readiness funds ranging in age from birth to five years-old be screened for their growth and development.
 Because your child’s first five years of life are crucial for his/her development, we want to help provide the best start for your child.